Limitless-TCG/lotp-docs/organizer/reference.md

 For further customization of the decklist submission behavior, like adding custom bans and rules, check out the [Format](#format) section.

-#### Digimon Card Game
-Decklist submission checks for the existence of cards and makes sure card counts are correct.
-New expansions are usually added a few days before their European release date.

 ### Procedures
 #### Point Structure
 The scoring system to be used during the tournament.
 If you make ties worth zero points they are functionally equal to losses.